Academic Policy 1620.10

 Campus Site Visit

 The director will partner with the program/department to schedule a two-day site visit to include the program review team chosen for each program/department.
 The site visit will include the program review team meeting with members of the department, selected students, deans, and outside constituencies as appropriate.
 The site visits should be completed by November 15.
 Following the site visit, the consultants will have two weeks to complete their report consistent with institutional guidelines and submit the report to the director.
-The director will review the report to assure all areas addressed in the Arkansas Department of Higher Education guidelines have been included.
+The director will review the report to assure all areas addressed in the Arkansas Division of Higher Education guidelines have been included.
 The director will forward the consultants’ report to the program/department chair and the dean.

 Response to Program Review

 Following receipt of the consultants’ report the program/department, in consultation with the dean of the school or college, will develop a strategy to address all concerns presented by the review team through the campus program review process.
 The draft strategy statement is due to the director no later than February 1.
 The strategy statement will follow the format of the “Strategies for Improvement/Maintenance” template.
 When the dean of the school or college has provided their response to the draft strategy statement by the department/program, the dean will forward the draft to the dean of the graduate school (if graduate program) for their response.
 The draft strategy statement will then be forwarded to the Director of Curriculum Review and Program Assessment (director).
 The director will forward the draft strategy statement to the provost.
 Once the provost has presented their response, the strategy statement will be returned to the department/program to collect signatures from all appropriate parties.
 Signed copies will be returned to the department/ program chair, dean of the school or college, dean of the graduate school (if graduate program) and the director.
-The self-study, external reviewers’ report, and the response document will be submitted to the Arkansas Department of Higher Education.
+The external reviewers’ report, and the response document will be submitted to the Arkansas Division of Higher Education.